Butantan Institute will import 8 thousand liters of API to produce 10 million doses of Coronavac for children aged 3 and 4 years | Sao Paulo

 - Share on Telegram

 The application in this age group was unanimously approved by the National Health Surveillance Agency last Wednesday (13).
-The forecast of the São Paulo government is that the new vaccines will begin to be ready in August.
+The prediction of the São Paulo government is that the new vaccines will begin to be ready in the month of August.

 “We took this decision today, even before inclusion in the PNI (National Immunization Program), so that we have enough vaccine to vaccinate children in São Paulo and make them available to the Ministry of Health to vaccinate children in Brazil.
 The importation should take a few weeks so that, if possible, in the month of August, we have these vaccines available and we can start immunizing these children”, said Rodrigo Garcia.